Infinite Patagonia – Self-drive

 • Best time to travel: From October to April

-Enjoy a 13-day self-drive travel experience and explore the incredible national parks of Argentine and Chilean Patagonia.
+Enjoy a 14-day self-drive Patagonia travel experience and explore the incredible national parks of Argentine and Chilean Patagonia.
 Drive from El Calafate to Ushuaia in the southernmost corner of Argentina, and cross the border to Chile to visit the world-famous Torres del Paine National Park.
-This is not just a self-drive trip, we’ll share with you our insider tips to discover Patagonia and you’ll receive 24/7 assistance from our local experts!
+This self-drive Patagonia Argentina adventure is not just a trip—we’ll share with you our insider tips to discover Patagonia and provide 24/7 assistance from our local experts!

 Itinerary